19hours/sg-statutes/Acts/Banishment Act.md

 (Chapter 18)

-BANISHMENT ORDER
+Banishment Order

-I, ………………………., the Minister for the time being charged with responsibility for banishment hereby order in accordance with section 5 of the Banishment Act that ……………….................................. be banished from Singapore for the term of
+I, ………………………., the Minister for the time being charged with responsibility for banishment hereby order in accordance with section 5 of the Banishment Act that ………………. be banished from Singapore for the term of

 Given under my hand this……. day of ……..……… 19 ……..